June 14, 2018

 So, the truth here, today, is simply this: God is good and does good.
 And while there will be things that hurt, and loss and pain will always intrude while we live in this place, his goodness will be a blanket over those of us who chose him.
 A blanket of warmth and comfort and rest.
 So that even when we grieve and our hearts are laid bare and exposed, God will do good.

-All this being said, I’m going to alter the direction of this blog by a degree or two.
-I’m going to make it a little more personal.
-Let’s take things a day at a time, and learn to walk in the way of truth and to lay God’s statues before us as a foundation for our paths.
+So, let’s take things a day at a time, and learn to walk in the way of truth and to lay God’s statues before us as a foundation for our paths.
 Let’s learn who it is that we have chosen to trust and live a life that transcends all circumstances, through and with the Author of Life.

 But It Won’t Come Naturally!